- Entertainment and Media»

 A child-like curiosity and the ability to wonder at the marvels of creation often characterizes the truly extraordinary.
 Often, these very qualities catalyze such individuals into creating some of the world's most precious intellectual output.
 The child within must have been particularly strong in Panditji.

-After basic music lessons from the local teacher, Suren left comilla in search of a proper guru and travelled to Kolkata,India during 1925.
+After basic music lessons from the local teacher, Suren left cumilla in search of a proper guru and travelled to Kolkata,India during 1925.
 After a few days there, he started learning music from Ustaad Alauddin Kha Saheeb.
-Few years later taking advice from Kha shaheeb, Suren went to Acharya Sree Giriza Shankar Chakrobarty for learning.
+Few years later taking advice from Kha shaheeb, Suren went to Dr. Jamini Ganguly and later to Acharya Sree Giriza Shankar Chakrobarty for learning.
 The then time. it was a little bit tough to become a disciple of Achraya Giriza Shankar.
-But because of Suren's solemn personality and cordialness, the guru accepted him as a disciple, even accommodated him occasionally.
+But, because of Suren's solemn personality and cordialness, the guru accepted him as a disciple, even accommodated him occasionally.
 The disciple learnt a few ragas, and accompanied the guru on concert tours.
 This was roughly during 1929–34s.
 During that time, he enlisted himself in Kolkata Betar as an artist of classical music.

-After 1935s, taking permission from Achraya, Suren decided to reside back in Comilla.
+After 1935s, taking permission from Achraya, Suren decided to reside back in Cumilla, Bangladesh.
 But his desire to learn classical music was not finished yet.1935 onwards, Suren started learning classical music from king of Gouripur, Mymensingh H.E.
 Sree Brajenndra Kishore Roy Chowdhury.
-From maharaja, Suren collected many unconventional raagas
+From maharaja, Suren collected many unconventional raagas.

-Late 1940s, Suren started providing music tuition to the students at Comilla.
-After few years, Panditji planned to initiate a monthly music conference in Comilla Town Hall.
+Late 1940s, Suren started providing music tuition to the students at Cumilla.
+After few years, Panditji planned to initiate a monthly music conference in Cumilla Town Hall.
 The basic reason was to assemble a get together as well as to judge the learning of current students.
-Many notable personalities in Comilla were also invited on that conference regularly.
+Many notable personalities in Cumilla were also invited on that conference regularly.